latex4ei/tex4tum/_info/contribution.md

 ## Our Format Syntax
 The good news first: If you write text, it will be displayed as text.
-If you want to apply some formatting you can use [Markdown](/markdown.html).
+If you want to apply some text formatting you can use [Markdown](/markdown.html).
-In particular, we use [Pandoc](https://pandoc.org/MANUAL.html) as Markdown interpreter with the extension `footnotes` and `backtick_code_blocks`.
+Equations can be typset in TeX surrounded by `$` without spaces.

 ### File structure
 Our file structure requires a YAML header (surrounded by `---`) that states a title and some keywords (tags) that can be used to find the article.

+{% example File example %}
 ```
  ---
  title: Inter-Integrated Circuit I²C